veracrypt/VeraCrypt/README.md

 	$ ./src/Build/build_veracrypt_macosx.sh -b

-If you want to build the package, you also need to pass `-p` to the build script above
+If you want to build the package, you also need to pass `-p` to the build script above.
+The built executable will be in `.src/Main`

 If you prefer to build from sources, or without homebrew, pkg-config and packages must be installed.